Suselkowy/DontForget-requirements-analysis/README.md

+# DontForget-requirements-analysis
+Goal of the project was to invent and describe a planner app.
+# Short description
+The target group are parents that wants to approve their childrens time menaging.
+Don't forget is a planner app that allows parents to assign tasks to their children.
+Unlike other planer apps, it focuses on simplicity and ejnoyment of use.
-# requirements-and-quality-engineering-project
+# Requirements analysis
-This repository contains Reports (in Polish) containing 5 stages of planning an app:
+This repository contains Reports (in Polish) containing 5 stages of planning:
 - market analysis
 - project vision
 - user stories